 Cornerstones Community Partnerships

-Since 1986, Cornerstones has worked in partnership with communities to restore historic structures, preserve cultural landscapes, encourage traditional building practices, and conserve natural resources.
-Our Adobe Curriculum Experiential learning promotes cultural awareness and historic preservation by introducing the skills needed to restore, rehabilitate and preserve the adobe structures characteristic of the state's architecture.
-Our curriculums can be applied to Pre-k - 1st grade, elementary and middle school and are designed to meet New Mexico Education Department's New Mexico Content Standards with Benchmarks and Performance Standards.
-The new Middle School Curriculum, supported by a grant from SFCF, has been added to CCP's website.
-The curriculum was tested out by teachers during an adobe workshop and Professional Development session at The Academy for Technology and the Classics (ATC) in Santa Fe, New Mexico The curriculum, written by Joaquin Martinez, is digitally available through the Cornerstones website.
+Our curriculums can be applied to Pre-k - first grade, elementary and middle school and are designed to meet New Mexico Education Department's New Mexico Content Standards with Benchmarks and Performance Standards.
+The new Middle School Curriculum is supported by a grant from the Santa Fe Community Foundation.
+The curriculum was tested out by teachers during an adobe workshop and Professional Development session at The Academy for Technology and the Classics (ATC) in Santa Fe, New Mexico.
+The curriculum, written by Joaquin Martinez, is digitally available through the Cornerstones website.

 The author of the lesson plans met with the ATC teachers several times through the year as the students built the adobe pueblo and the week's Professional Development was a culmination of what the teachers already participated in with the students during the 2023-2024 school year, as the lesson plans were being put into best practice.